-Having listed them out, let’s critically look at each of the causes.
+Having listed them, let’s critically look at each of the causes.

 1. Excessive trimming

-When you continuously cut or trim your cuticles, they’re bound to grow out very quickly, and the bad news is, they usually grow out weird.
+When you continuously cut or trim your cuticles, they’re bound to grow out very quickly, and the bad news is they usually grow out weirdly.

 Aside from the weird thing, Cutting or trimming your cuticles isn’t a good practice and should be avoided by all means.

 The reason why I have to mention this is that a lot of us are guilty of this.
 Here’s something you should know.

 When you constantly go after your cuticles with sharp objects, the rate at which they grow back triples.
 And when they finally grow out, they usually look weird or awkward.